mrbusche/backseatfan.com/_posts/2009-03-04-shaquille-oneal-says-stan-van-gundy-is-a-master-of-panic.md

   </p>

   <p>
-    After his initial rant O'Neal stopped an ESPN.com reporter and said he wanted to make sure one additional quote was printed: &#8220;Now I see why everybody who plays for him doesn't like him.&#8221;
+    After his initial rant O'Neal stopped an ESPN.com reporter and said he wanted to make sure one additional quote was printed: "Now I see why everybody who plays for him doesn't like him."
   </p>

   <p>
-    This transgression was inspried after Howard put an elbow in O'Neal's chest and O'Neal feel to the ground. &#8220;I said I flopped, but flopping is falling and crying and complaining to the ref.
+    This transgression was inspried after Howard put an elbow in O'Neal's chest and O'Neal feel to the ground.
+"I said I flopped, but flopping is falling and crying and complaining to the ref.
 I tried to take a charge.
 Te rules say when a guy comes into your chest and you fall, that's an offensive foul, and that's all I tried to do.
 I fell and I didn't complain.
-Dwight made a great move, but flopping is the wrong choice of words.&#8221;
+Dwight made a great move, but flopping is the wrong choice of words."
   </p>

   <p>